vikramsvdd/vikramsvdd/README.md

 - 👋 Hi, I’m @vikramsvdd
 - 👀 I’m interested in ...
 Signal Processing, Analog and Digital Communications and Information Theory For now !
 - 🌱 I’m currently learning ...
 Signal Processing, Analog and Digital Communications and Information Theory For now !
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... all of the above mentioned domains
 - 📫 How to reach me ...
 - -My Hobbies are Competitive Coding , Eating out Diverse Items and Watching Movies